 • The OAC enabled five emerging arts and cultural leaders to attend the pre-conference sessions of the 2012 Americans for the Arts' Emerging Leaders Conference in San Antonio, Texas.
 Conference sessions addressed career planning, visioning and leadership development.
-Emerging leaders who participated are:
+The following emerging leaders participated: